embedthis/exp-js/README.md

 ### To configure in expansive.json:

-* minify-js.enable - Enable minifying script files.
+* minify-js.enable &mdash; Enable minifying script files.
-* minify-js.files - Array of files to minify.
+* minify-js.files &mdash; Array of files to minify.
 Files are relative to 'source'.
-* minify-js.compress - Enable compression of script files.
+* minify-js.compress &mdash; Enable compression of script files.
-* minify-js.mangle - Enable mangling of Javascript variable and function names.
+* minify-js.mangle &mdash; Enable mangling of Javascript variable and function names.
-* minify-js.dotmin - Set '.min.js' as the output file extension after minification.
+* minify-js.dotmin &mdash; Set '.min.js' as the output file extension after minification.
 Otherwise will be '.js'.
-* minify-js.exclude - Array of files to exclude from minification.
+* minify-js.exclude &mdash; Array of files to exclude from minification.
 Files are relative to 'source'.

 ```
 {